-5.1 BDO Canada LLP (October 19, 2018)

-Report from Angie Spencer, CPA, CA, from BDO Canada LLP presenting their audit plan for the audit of CSRD consolidated financial statements for the year ending December 31, 2018.
+5.1 BDO Canada LLP (October 19, 2018) 16 Report from Angie Spencer, CPA, CA, from BDO Canada LLP presenting their audit plan for the audit of CSRD consolidated financial statements for the year ending December 31, 2018.
 For information.

-5.2 The Adams River Salmon Society (November 22, 2018)

-Letter from Don Paterson, President, The Adams River Salmon Society, requesting a representative from the CSRD be appointed to their Board of Directors.

-THAT: the correspondence contained on the December 7, 2018 Regular Board Meeting agenda be received for information.

-6. Reports

-6.1 Electoral Area Directors' Committee Meeting (September 25, 2018)

-THAT: the minutes of the September 25, 2018 Electoral Area Directors' meeting be received for information.

-6.2 Shuswap Tourism Advisory Committee Meeting (October 3, 2018)

-THAT: the minutes of the October 3, 2018 Shuswap Tourism Advisory Committee meeting be received for information.

-6.3 Area A Local Advisory Committee Meeting (October 30, 2018)

-THAT: the minutes of the October 30, 2018 Area A Local Advisory Committee meeting be received for information.

-7.1 Social Media Policy

-Report from Tracy Hughes, Communications Coordinator, dated November 26, 2018.

-THAT: the Board approve the inclusion of Policy A-72 - Social Media into the CSRD Policy Manual this 7th day of December, 2018.

-7.2 Purchase of Self-Contained Breathing Apparatus

-Report from Derek Sutherland, Team Leader, Protective Services, dated November 22, 2018.
+5.2 The Adams River Salmon Society (November 22, 2018) 43 Letter from Don Paterson, President, The Adams River Salmon Society, requesting a representative from the CSRD be appointed to their Board of Directors.
+5.3 Ministry of Forests, Lands, Natural Resource Operations and Rural Development (November 29, 2018) 44 Letter from Garth Wiggill, Regional Executive Director, in response to Chair Martin's letter dated October 2, 2018 regarding funding a recreational land use planning pilot project in Electoral Area B. Chair Martin's letter attached for reference.
+5.4 Southern Interior Local Government Association (SILGA) (December 1, 2018) 47 Letter from Alison Slater, Executive Director, SILGA, regarding Call for Resolutions for the 2019 Convention Friday, March 1, 2019 deadline for receipt of resolutions Motion THAT: the correspondence contained on the December 7, 2018 Regular Board Meeting agenda be received for information.
+Repor ts 6.1 Electoral Area Directors' Committee Meeting (September 25, 2018) 49 Motion THAT: the minutes of the September 25, 2018 Electoral Area Directors' meeting be received for information.

+Page 3 of 11 6.2 Shuswap Tourism Advisory Committee Meeting (October 3, 2018) 60 Motion THAT: the minutes of the October 3, 2018 Shuswap Tourism Advisory Committee meeting be received for information.
+6.3 Area A Local Advisory Committee Meeting (October 30, 2018) 72 Motion THAT: the minutes of the October 30, 2018 Area A Local Advisory Committee meeting be received for information.
+7. Busin ness General 7.1 Social Media Policy 75 Report from Tracy Hughes, Communications Coordinator, dated November 26, 2018.
+Motion THAT: the Board approve the inclusion of Policy A-72 - Social Media into the CSRD Policy Manual this 7 th day of December, 2018.
+7.2 Purchase of Self-Contained Breathing Apparatus 83 Report from Derek Sutherland, Team Leader, Protective Services, dated November 22, 2018.
 Authorization for the sole source purchase of Self Contained Breathing Apparatus (SCBA).

-THAT: the Board empower the authorized signatories to acquire MSA G1 Self Contained Breathing Apparatus packs and cylinders for CSRD fire departments from Rocky Mountain Phoenix for a maximum cost of \$217,000 including applicable taxes in January 2019 in accordance with the 2018 Five Year Financial Plan, this 7th day of December, 2018.
+Motion THAT: the Board empower the authorized signatories to acquire MSA G1 Self Contained Breathing Apparatus packs and cylinders for CSRD fire departments from Rocky Mountain Phoenix for a maximum cost of \$217,000 including applicable taxes in January 2019 in accordance with the 2018 Five Year